learningequality/kolibri-docs/docs/manage/command_line.rst

 Change the Location of ALL Kolibri Files
 ****************************************

-If you want to change the directory where all of Kolibri's runtime files are located, together with the imported content channels, you need to change the environment variable called ``KOLIBRI_HOME`` to the path of your choice.
+If you want to change the directory where all of Kolibri's runtime files are located, together with the imported channels, you need to change the environment variable called ``KOLIBRI_HOME`` to the path of your choice.

-If the variable is left unset, by default, Kolibri's runtime files and content will be placed in your user’s home folder, under the ``.kolibri`` subfolder.
+If the variable is left unset, by default, Kolibri's runtime files and channels will be placed in your user’s home folder, under the ``.kolibri`` subfolder.

 .. note::
   Adjusting this environment variable behaves differently than the ``movedirectory`` command above:

   * Adjusting the environment variable will not automatically migrate over data.
 You need to copy the ``.kolibri`` folder manually to the new location.
-  * If you do copy the ``.kolibri`` folder, the content will not be affected **if it had been previously set** using the ``movedirectory`` command.
+  * If you do copy the ``.kolibri`` folder, the channels will not be affected **if it had been previously set** using the ``movedirectory`` command.

 There are many ways to set an environment variable either temporarily or permanently.
 To start Kolibri on **OSX or Linux** with a different home, follow these steps.